tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 044.md

 ## Event Log

-- While [[Silas]] is hanging out with Grannie, the gang gets themselves into a bit of a pickle in a cemetary.
+- While [[Silas]] is hanging out with Grannie, the gang gets themselves into a bit of a pickle in a cemetery against a little tiny undead dragon.
+-